 But … recent discoveries have unearthed relatives even larger and more fierce than the T. Rex!
 Meet … the Giganotosaurus!
 (Even though my son has read about the Giganotosaurus, T. Rex is still his favorite.
 The T. Rex has the best PR machine in town, it seems!).

-The Tyrannosaurus rex’s head shape is very different from its cousin, the Giganotosaurus.
+The Tyrannosaurus Rex’s head shape is very different from its cousin, the Giganotosaurus.
 My son thought the T. Rex’s head resembled our dog’s, a Golden Retriever.

-The Giganotosaurus would never had competed with the T. Rex.
+The Giganotosaurus would never have competed with the T. Rex.
 The G-Dino (trying to market it) is older and lived on a different continent.
 But if they went toe to toe, I think the Giganotosaurus would have the advantage with a bigger brain and more brawn.
 Who’s to say though?

 Who do you think would win if the T. Rex faced off with the Giganotosaurus?